This tale is intended to fit into the same universe as The Arc of Iapetus, though perhaps a bit earlier.

 One of the quietest, yet strongest creatures ever to inhabit the Solar System came to a decision.
 Resolve was boosted with a matching surge in physical density and power.

 The opportunity had arrived, and he felt he must ride it.
-Risky, yes, but to live at all must mean an acceptance of inevitable risk; and from what he could see through the 'scopes, conditions on his neighbour world demanded prompt action.
+Risky, yes, but to be alive at all must mean an acceptance of inevitable risk; and from what he could see through the 'scopes, conditions on his neighbour world demanded prompt action.

 For he knew what he was, and he knew what the Enceladans were.